 - Tell an adult right away.

-If you allow your child or teen to use a gun for recreation, it is very important that you:
+If you allow your child or teen to use a gun for recreation with you or another adult, it is very important that you:

 - Store the gun unloaded and locked up.
 Do not give your child or teen the passcode or keys to get the gun out.